 Since 1993 responsibility for assessing and collecting child maintenance has been taken away from the courts and handed to a government agency.
 The arrangements have been a mixed success and the arrangements have been revised over time.

 The government’s latest attempt to reform the Child Support Agency [CSA] commenced in 2012 although the statutory background of the Child Support Act 1991 remains the same.
+The CSA is now properly referred to as the Child Maintenance Service.
 The key features of the current scheme are as follows:-

 - The CSA has jurisdiction where the parent applying for maintenance is “resident” in the UK.

 - The absent parent should also be resident in the UK save in some limited cases – just for example cases where the parent concerned works for the Armed Forces, the Diplomatic Service etc. In those cases where the CSA lacks jurisdiction – the matter can be dealt with by the courts.

 - The assessment of quantum of maintenance is calculated by reference to a formula.
 The paying party’s gross income is established.
 This involves:

 - Extracting data by the CSA direct from HMRC.

 - For paying parents on state benefits child support is at a flat rate of £7.00 per week.

 - For paying parents earning between £100.00 - £200.00 per week reduced maintenance is payable of the flat rate plus an uplift.

 - For paying parents earning up to £800.00 per week payment is as follows:-